🐾 Walkies Forecast UK

 7.8/ 10

-Avoid strenuous midday pavement routes.
+Avoid strenuous pavement routes later in the day.
 Choose grass or shaded streets and bring water.

 Best walk window 6:30 to 8:00 AM

-Cooler air, lower paw risk and calmer streets for most dogs.
+Cooler air, lower paw risk and quieter streets for most dogs.

 Recommended45 to 60 min